• Skip to primary navigation

 • Pour some of the syrup on them (using a tablespoon) until they are slightly soaked.
 You might not need to add all the syrup.

-• Reserve the remaining syrup for making the top orange layer.
+• Reserve the remaining syrup to make the top orange layer.

 • Arrange the leftover orange segments (those you haven't pureed) on top of the ladyfingers and cover everything with the rest of the mascarpone mixture.

-• Cover the dish with plastic foil and refrigerate for several hours or better overnight.
+• Cover the dish with plastic foil and refrigerate for several hours or overnight.

 • Only top with the orange sauce just before serving.